 There are more ways than ever to provide natural pain relief for dogs.
-So whether you are looking for supplements, therapies, or other holistic options to help put the spring back in your senior dog’s step, you have come to the right place.
-Integrative veterinarian Dr. Julie Buzby lists and explains her top 13 methods for natural pain relief for dogs.
+So whether you are looking for supplements, therapies, or other holistic options, you have come to the right place.
+Integrative veterinarian Dr. Julie Buzby lists and explains her top 17 methods for natural pain relief for dogs.
 With all these choices, you are sure to find something that works for your dear dog.

 The close bond we share with our dogs makes it particularly heartbreaking when they are in pain or unable to do the things they once loved.
 It is easy to feel lost, helpless, or overwhelmed.

-All of this was true for my client and his dog Nickey, an 8-year-old female Airedale.
-Nickey used to love competing in dog shows and agility with her dad.
+All of this was true for my client and his 8-year-old Airedale Terrier.
+My sweet patient used to love competing in dog shows and agility with her dad.
 But recently she had started slowing down.
 Her energy was decreasing, arthritis was starting to set in, and she was becoming stiff and sore.
 It seemed her agility days might be coming to an end.

-My client explained that he wanted to help Nickey get back to doing the things she loved.
-Since he was hoping to avoid prescription pain medications, he asked me about natural pain relief for dogs.
-As a holistic veterinarian, I was more than happy to run through my top 13 dog natural pain relief options with him.
+My client explained that he wanted to help his dog get back to doing the things she loved.
+Since he was hoping to avoid prescription pain medications, he asked me about natural pain remedies for dogs.
+As a holistic veterinarian, I was more than happy to run through my top 17 dog natural pain relief options with him.
 And I’d like to share my list with you as well.

-But first, let’s get a common understanding of what pain looks like and why a dog might be in pain.
+But first, let’s get a common understanding of what pain looks like for dogs.

 How do I know if my dog is painful?